 The purpose of those actions is to enable a party to put an end to an ambiguous situation by forcing the other party to take position within a six-month period as from the application to either confirm the contract or take legal action (e.g. for nullity of the contract).

-In practice, such new actions may be helpful where there are uncertainties in the relationships between the parties (for instance, with respect to indexation clause since Pinel Law and French recent case law).
+In practice, such actions may be helpful where there are uncertainties in the relationships between the parties (for instance, with respect to indexation clause).

 6.14 Sale of leased property